Founder- Debbie Leigh

 Lives in Cowbridge, mum of 2 girls at local schools.
 Background in social housing provision in London.
 Taught horticulture and had a garden maintenance business for a while.
 Worked for Sustainable Wales, then in partnership set up the Tumble Tots active play programme in South Wales.
 Always had a bit of a social conscience, enjoy running in the local countryside with my dog, and also like the finer things in life, good coffee, great cake.
 Believe that within a local community you can find the people to supply you with what you seek in life – be it companionship, plastering, web design, accountancy, veg for a nice soup, a home for your loved but now unwanted items.

-Start up funding from an UnLtd Millenium Award for social entrepreneurs.
-HubCowbridge is now not for profit Community Interest Company.
+Start up funding came from an UnLtd Millenium Award for social entrepreneurs.
+HubCowbridge is now a not for profit Community Interest Company with an asset lock to the Cowbridge Charter Trust.
 Profits are re-invested in further development of the website and to run pop-up community events.

 The logo for HubCowbridge is a representation of the Wheel of Dharma.
 A Buddhist symbol that depicts the Eightfold Path - an honourable way of living life that seemed to sum up much of what the Hub is all about.